 - According to Nielsen, margarita cost almost 50 cents more than the national average cocktail price of $9 and they’re still the most popular.
 56% of bar-goers say the margarita is their usual order.
 It doesn’t really matter what your concept is, you can’t afford not to offer a margarita or margarita-adjacent cocktail on your menu.
 Unless you’re in Chicago.

 - But the popularity of the margarita goes down early in the morning and late at night.
+Maybe it's not considered one of the aphrodisiac drinks, hm?
 What they’re replaced with is notable.
 In the morning, they’re overtaken by mimosas while bellinis also shoot up in popularity.
 And at night, martinis and Long Island Iced Teas beat out the margarita.
 That means in the morning folks are looking for drinks with types of alcohol that have lower alcohol content and at night they’re looking for drinks with higher alcohol content.

 - Given that martinis and Long Islands have higher alcohol content, they’re usually more expensive.
 Not only are people looking for stiffer drinks at night, they’re willing to pay for it.
 The average cocktail at night costs $10, as opposed to around $8 in the morning.
 At night, you have a lower pour cost and your profit goes up (see our liquor cost calculator guide).
 This is when you should market your stiffest, most expensive drinks—martini or not.

 - If you’re running or managing a bar in Chicago, for god’s sake have an old fashioned on the menu.
+That's how to stock a bar in Chicago.
 People in the windy city go nutty for them.
 We here at BinWise, based in Chicago, can personally attest to that.
 It’s a nationally popular cocktail, anyway, so it’ll be a wise cocktail to put on your menu no matter where you live.

 Popular Cocktail Drinks and You

 Use these conclusions about the most popular cocktails to tweak your alcohol pricing strategies.
 Or do some menu engineering to put the right cocktails in the right part of the menu at the right time.
+This works for all menu types, whether an a la carte menu, table d hote menu, or a prix fixe menu.
 You can also check out some of the best bartending books for more inspiration.
 The research can also inform the drinks you offer for bar happy hour ideas and other bar promotion ideas.